clearhaus/gateway-api-docs/source/index.md

     [\x20-\x7E]{1,15} <br />
     <i>Optional when transaction is signed and partner is trusted.</i> <br />
     Phone number from where the PAN originates. <br />
-    Randomly transactions will be selected and the translation will be verified.
+    Transactions will be randomly selected and the translation will be verified.
   </dd>
 </dl>